 A clinical trials network is a collective of researchers working collaboratively to identify important research questions, carry out high-quality research and, ultimately, use this research to improve care.

-At AEPCC, we’re applying these principles to the early psychosis sector and creating a Clinical Trials and Translation Network (CTTN) of our own.
+At AEPCC, we’re applying these principles to the early psychosis sector to create a Clinical Trials and Translation Network (CTTN) of our own.
 We’ve added an extra element – translation – to make sure research findings are translated into real-world practice.

 Research into early psychosis is essential – it offers us valuable insight into the condition, helps us understand the causes of psychosis and helps us identify which treatments are most effective.